MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 * Stage Mimikatz on AdminPC
 * Harvest Tickets on AdminPC
-* Pass-the-Ticket]to become SamiraA
+* Pass-the-Ticket to become SamiraA

 ### Pass-the-Ticket

-From the new command prompt running in the context of *RonHD* on **VictimPC**, we will traverse to where our attack-tools are located on disk.
+From the command prompt running in the context of *RonHD* on **VictimPC**, traverse to where our attack-tools are located on disk.
 Then, run xcopy to move those tools to the AdminPC:

 ``` cmd
 xcopy mimikatz.exe \\adminpc\c$\temp